Chemistry Major: Choosing a Specialization in Chemistry

 What are the 5 types of chemistry?

 Biochemistry—Biochemistry is a lot like organic chemistry because it looks at how things are structured at the most basic level.
-The difference is that organic chemistry is about all things that contain carbon, but biochemistry is exclusively about living things, and it’s not the same list.
+The difference is that organic chemistry is about all things that contain the carbon atom, but biochemistry is exclusively about living things, and it’s not the same list.
 Living things are a subgroup of carbon-based matter, and the life cycle has different aspects that make biochemistry a whole other subject, with quite a bit of biology mixed in.
 If you are more into looking at the smallest, most basic components of the walking, talking, eating, breathing things around you, this is your area.

 What are the 10 branches of chemistry?